sammcj/github-app-installation-token/README.md

 #### Install the GitHub Application

-Once you have the GitHub Application defined, you will need to install the application on the target organization or repository/ repositories that you want it to have access to.
+Once you have the GitHub Application defined, you will need to install the application on the target organisation or repository/ repositories that you want it to have access to.
 These will be any repositories that you want to gather information from or want the application to modify as per the scopes that were defined when the application was installed.

-_Note: The GitHub Application will need to be installed on the organization and or repository that you are executing the GitHub Actions workflow from, as the implementation requires this to be able to generate the access tokens_.
+_Note: The GitHub Application will need to be installed on the organisation and or repository that you are executing the GitHub Actions workflow from, as the implementation requires this to be able to generate the access tokens_.

 ## Contributions